liruqi/RUQPagingScrollView/README.md

-A paging scroll view for stream content.
+A dynamic paging scroll view for stream content.